apkendall10/cs766project/README.md

 The biggest downside to end-to-end and learning based approaches is the amount of data required and the amount of training time needed.
 Even the performance time of evaluation can be significant in end-to-end methods.

-In narrow situations like uniform blur
+In narrow situations like uniform blur, there is space for faster algorithmic based methods.

 ## References